- Agronomic: corn

 “I got to spend more time with my family and we did community building.
 I did this for my son who is three years old.
 He knows where the field is.
 He wanted to visit it every time we drove close to it.
 I got to share cultural knowledge with the group and see it come alive.
 Corn soup is not just for special occasions.”

 A few articles were published in the Oneida newspaper Kalihwisaks.
 Twenty students from Northwestern University in Evanston, Ill joined us for a hands-on demonstration on October 8, 2016.
-We also hosted an event called “Braiding the Sacred” from September 30 to October 2.
-Fifty Native Americans from around the Great Lakes gathered to talk about the importance of corn in indigenous culture and to help us hand harvest our crop.
+The students also returned on October 21, 2017 and October 5, 2018.
+We also hosted an event called “Braiding the Sacred” from September 30 to October 2, 2016 and October 6 to 8, 2017 and Harvest Moon on October 19 to 21, 2018.
+Many Native Americans from around the Great Lakes gathered to talk about the importance of corn in indigenous culture and to help us hand harvest our crop.

-In 2017, we will doing Community Outreach on Thursdays at the Oneida Farmers Market were we will be selling samples of our White Corn in a traditional soup.
-We have also set aside 95 pounds of braided corn to share with the Community during their time of need at funeral meals.
+We will continue to do Community Outreach on a Thursday at the Oneida Farmers Market where we will be selling samples of our White Corn in a traditional soup.
+We have also set aside a full share of corn to donate to the Community during their time of need at funeral meals.
 We felt that was the best way to share our harvest and fulfill our responsibility to each other.
-We will also be hosting the “Braiding the Sacred” event the first week of October.

-In 2017 we followed the same process to plant the corn as we did in 2016.
+We followed the same process to plant the corn as we did in 2016.
 One new thing we decided to try was row assignments for each participant so we could manage the weeds better.
 Last year we would ask participants to weed the field but they felt overwhelmed and could not keep up with the weeds.
 We were scolded by our older brothers from the Onondaga Nation in New York for not taking care of the weeds.
-They attended our first Braiding the Scared event and they said our yield was impacted by amount of weeds taking nutrients from the corn plants.
+They attended our first Braiding the Scared event and they said our yield was impacted by the amount of weeds taking nutrients from the corn plants and hampering pollination.
 They invited us to their reservation near Syracuse, NY to learn how to hand plant 15 acres of white corn.
-We traveled there in May 2017 and spent a few days working in their fields, learning about their seed bank and attending the Seed Ceremony at their longhouse.
+We traveled to New York in May 2017 and May 2018 and spent a few days working in their fields, learning about their seed bank and attending the Seed Ceremony at their longhouse.
 The experience enlightened us and gave us the confidence to plant a large area by hand and to maintain it.
 All of the hard work of weeding between the rows and between the corn plants paid off.
 Our yield was beautiful and the quality of the corn was obvious.

 RESULTS TO DATE

 The other back yard growers did not have the same success.
 Laura Cornelius felt the soil was depleted as they grew corn on the same spot for three years.
 Her corn yield was very low compared to the first year.
 Eliza Skenandore did not plant corn this season because she went back to college.
-Rebecca Webster planted a purple corn but it did not grow.
+Rebecca Webster planted a purple corn in 2017 but it did not grow.
+In 2018 she planted a wampum corn and the yield was disappointing.
+She did not do a soil test and will follow the protocols we set in place for all future plantings.

 WORK PLAN FOR 2018